AdrianRomo/International-Spy-Agency/README.md

 # International Spy Agency

-We’re building a simple tool for an international spy agency.
+Simple tool for an international spy agency.
 The agency conducts planned assassinations and has done so for decades.
 But it needs a new system to assign assassinations (“hits”).
 The general user is a hitman.
 He can be assigned a hit and see it on his list of